 If starting with bone in skin on chicken thighs I will brown the outside with some olive oil sprinkled with salt and pepper before starting.

-• Cut boneless skinless thighs in half.
+• Cut thighs in half.

 • Over medium high heat in a Dutch Oven or deep pot add coated contents of bowl and brown meat on all sides.

-• Then add 2 cups of water and bring to a boil.
+• Add water and bring to a boil.

 • Then add seasoned chicken and onions into slowly boiling water and cook for 20 minutes.